eegsynth/eegsynth/patches/gothenburg/README.md

 ## Schematic representation of the patch

 The following visualizes the relation between the modules.
-The `redis` module is not displayed explicitly but is omnipresent, since most communication between modules goes over Redis.
+The `redis` module is not displayed explicitly, but is omnipresent since most communication between modules goes over Redis.

 ![flowchart](patch.png)